'More power than traditional media': Facebook, Twitter policies attacked

 Zuckerberg and Dorsey said they would be open to some reforms to the law.

-At the hearing in October, Twitter’s Dorsey said eroding Section 230 could significantly hurt how people communicate online.
-Zuckerberg said he supports changing the law but also said that tech platforms were likely to censor more to avoid legal risks if the law is repealed.
+At an October hearing, Twitter’s Dorsey said eroding Section 230 could significantly hurt how people communicate online.
+Zuckerberg said he supports changing the law but also said tech platforms were likely to censor more to avoid legal risks if the law is repealed.

-Reporting by Nandita Bose, Diane Bartz and David Shepardson in Washington and Elizabeth Culliford; Editing by Grant McCool and Dan Grebler
+Reporting by Nandita Bose, Diane Bartz and David Shepardson in Washington and Elizabeth Culliford in Birmingham and Katie Paul in San Francisco; Editing by Grant McCool and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.